Want to know more about carbon-neutral credit cards?

-Calculating the eco-impact of a PVC credit card is the easy part as we manufacture and personalise over 2B smart cards and objects (from smart tokens to electronic passports).
+Calculating the eco-impact of a PVC credit card (and its packaging) is the easy part as we manufacture and personalise over 2B smart cards and objects (from smart tokens to electronic passports).

 A realistic assumption of a credit card carbon footprint is about 150 CO2eq.

 It’s the equivalent of a Volkswagen Polo 1,4 for a one-kilometre drive or less than 400 meters if you have a Ford Mustang 2020 Shelby GT500.